terramate-io/terramate/docs/orchestration/index.md

 ### Handling Cycles Conflicts

-Cyclic dependency occurs when circular dependencies exist between the stacks.
-For instance, if stack A is dependent on stack B, and vice versa, a cycle is created.
+When two or more stacks have mutual dependencies, it creates a circular or cyclic dependency.
+For example, if Stack A relies on Stack B, while Stack B in turn relies on Stack A, a cyclic dependency arises.

-This cycle can lead to execution failure if not properly configured.
-When such an event occurs, Terramate will terminate the process, providing an error message indicating the detected cycle.
+Such a circular relationship can disrupt proper execution, potentially leading to process failure if not addressed.
+When Terramate encounters such scenarios, it halts the operation, supplying an informative error message that indicates the presence of the cyclic dependency.

 Consider a stack defined as follows in **stack-a/terramate.tm.hcl**: